hidden-rad/Task1/README.md

 # Task 1: Generating Causality Reports

 ## Introduction
-Task 1 focuses on generating causality reports based on MIMIC-CXR data.
-Participants use radiology reports and DICOM images from the MIMIC-CXR dataset to uncover hidden causality relationships, simulating a diagnostic process.
+Task 1 focuses on generating a causality exploration report for the diagnosis in a radiology report.
+Task participants use the radiology reports and optionally DICOM images from the MIMIC-CXR dataset [1] to uncover hidden causality relationships in the report by using the task training dataset that  simulating a diagnostic process.
 The image input (DICOM) is optional, allowing participants to decide whether to include the image data as part of their analysis.
 Additionally, participants may choose to incorporate their own knowledge bases, ontologies, or other external resources as optional inputs, further enhancing their causality analysis with additional context and domain-specific insights.

 ![Diagram for Task 1](./images/Task1_bg.png "Task 1 Overview")

 ## Goal
 The goal is to simulate diagnostic reasoning by identifying and documenting causality within radiology reports.
-By analyzing MIMIC-CXR data, participants will generate a causality exploration report that reflects a radiologist’s thought process.
+By analyzing MIMIC-CXR data, participants will generate a causality exploration report that reflects a radiologist’s diagnosis process by learning from the training dataset.
 This process can be enriched by optionally including image data or leveraging external resources, such as custom knowledge bases or ontologies, to improve the accuracy and depth of the causality exploration.